Captain Beefheart: Trout Mask Replica

-Critically acclaimed as Van Vliet's magnum opus, Trout Mask Replica was released as a 28-track double album in June 1969 on Frank Zappa's newly formed Straight Records label.
-A school-age portrait of Van Vliet appears on the front of this sheet, while the cover of the gatefold shows Beefheart in a modified Pilgrim hat.
-The inner spread "infra-red" photography is by Ed Caraeff, whose Beefheart vacuum cleaner images from this session also appear on Zappa's Hot Rats release to accompany "Willie The Pimp" lyrics sung by Vliet.
+Eventually acclaimed as Van Vliet's magnum opus, Trout Mask Replica was released as a 28-track double album in June 1969 on Zappa's newly formed Straight Records label.

 Alex St. Clair had now left the band and, after Elwood Madeo from the Blackouts was considered, the role was filled by Bill Harkleroad.
 Bassist Jerry Handley had also departed, with Gary Marker stepping in–he was soon replaced by Mark Boston.
 Thus the long rehearsals for the album began in the rented house in Woodland Hills that would become the Magic Band House.

 The Magic Band began recordings for Trout Mask Replica at TTG Studios; it was completed at the Whitney Studios, with some field recordings made at the house.
 Van Vliet assigned nicknames to his band members, so Harkleroad became Zoot Horn Rollo, Boston became Rockette Morton, John French assumed the name Drumbo, and Jeff Cotton became Antennae Jimmy Semens.
 Van Vliet's cousin Victor Hayden, the Mascara Snake, performed as a bass clarinetist.
 Vliet's girlfriend Laurie Stone, who can be heard laughing at the beginning of "Fallin' Ditch", became the audio typist.

 Van Vliet wanted the band to "live" the Trout Mask Replica album.
 The group rehearsed his difficult compositions for eight months, with everyone living in the two-bedroom house.
 Van Vliet implemented his vision by completely dominating his musicians, artistically and emotionally.
 He would berate a musician continually, sometimes for days, until the musician collapsed in tears or in total submission.
 Bill Harkleroad complained that his fingers were a "bloody mess" as a result of Beefheart's orders that he use heavy strings.
 French described the situation as "cultlike" and a visitor said "the environment in that house was positively Mansonesque".
 Their material circumstances were dire.
 With no income other than welfare and contributions from relatives, the group barely survived and some were arrested for shoplifting food.
 French recalled living on no more than a small cup of beans a day for a month.
 A visitor described their appearance as "cadaverous".
 Band members were restricted from leaving the house and rehearsed for 14 or more hours a day.